-- To get upper estimate of Spotify’s long-term retention rate, we must calculate the ratio of the app’s MAU growth in that year over the number of new users who joined the app during the same period (we assume that old users rarely leave the product).
+- To get an upper estimate of Spotify’s long-term retention rate, we must calculate the ratio of the app’s MAU growth in that year over the number of new users who joined the app during the same period (we assume that old users rarely leave the product).

-- Therefore, a rough upper estimate of long-term monthly retention rate would be 57 / 195 = 29%.
+- Therefore, a rough upper estimate of the long-term monthly retention rate would be 57 / 195 = 29%.

 How can a product with a long-term monthly retention rate of around 30% have a 45% paying subscription conversion rate from new users?
-The short answer is: “it can’t.”
+The short answer is: “It can’t.”

 It’s important to understand that this is not the purchase conversion rate of new users.
 This metric will likely be even higher since users can purchase the premium version and then unsubscribe.
 What we have estimated is the percentage of new users who will remain premium subscribers in the long term.

 Here is the data on Spotify’s premium subscribers churn-rate from their S-1 filing:

 An important quote from the document: “Based on historical data from the beginning of 2015 to date, approximately 40% of the Premium Subscribers who churned rejoined within three months, approximately 45% rejoined within six months, and 50% rejoined within 12 months.”